radoslavdodek/AI-Helper/README.md

 Explain: <CLIPBOARD_CONTENT>
 ```

 To send this question to OpenAI, simply press `Ctrl+Enter`.
-The answer will be displayed in the user interface and
+The answer will be displayed in the user interface.
-copied to your clipboard.

 | Name           | Suggested shortcut   | Command                    | Description               |
 |----------------|----------------------|----------------------------|---------------------------|